Megan Clark Torrey,

 Program and Membership Manager, firstname.lastname@example.org

 Amanda joined the World Affairs Council of CT in October, 2015 as Program and Membership Manager.
-Amanda’s interest in global affairs and development economics was first sparked by her participation in the WACCT’s Model UN program her sophomore year of high school.
-She then joined the WACCT community as a Programs intern, and returned again while in college to be an Educational Programs intern.
+Amanda’s interest in global affairs and development economics was first sparked by her participation in the CTWAC’s Model UN program her sophomore year of high school.
+She then joined the CTWAC community as a Programs intern, and returned again while in college to be an Educational Programs intern.
 Amanda has since earned her BA in International Service with a focus on U.S. Foreign Policy, graduating magna cum laude with Honors from American University in Washington, DC.
 Amanda has worked with several non-profits around the globe, from Ghana to the Philippines, and in the U.S., from San Francisco to D.C.
 She has boundless enthusiasm for sustainable development, environmental initiatives, and earnest debating.